DarkIceXD/DarkToolX-Pro/README.md

 - Once the solution is open in Visual Studio, ensure that the correct configuration "Release" and platform "x86" are selected.
 - Right-click on the project in the Solution Explorer.
 - Choose "Build" from the context menu.

+### Usage
+- Start the game
+- Inject the compiled DLL using a DLL Injector